Skip to content

 joshtynjala commented Apr 9, 2025

-I added the commands above to the Ant build script that I use to build an Adobe AIR app.
-These are snippets only, and I have not included the mxmlc and adt commands necessary to compile and package the Adobe AIR app.
-These Ant commands create a .pkg file for macOS, including signing and notarization.
-The resulting .pkg file is meant to be downloadable from a website only.
-The steps required to distribute an Adobe AIR app in the macOS App Store are likely different, and I cannot give advice about that because I always distribute my apps outside the App Store.
+I added the commands above to the build script that I use to package an Adobe AIR app.
+I have not included the mxmlc and adt commands necessary to compile the .swf file and package the macOS .app file.
+These commands create a .pkg file for macOS, including signing and notarization.
+The resulting .pkg file is meant to be downloadable from a website only, and not for the App Store.
+The steps required to distribute an Adobe AIR app in the App Store are likely different, and I cannot give advice about that because I always distribute my apps outside the App Store.

 For more information, you might also want to read airsdk.dev: Creating macOS PKG installers.